JasonZhou404/teb_melodic_workspace/README.md

 6. ~~[Done]Muliple starting position testing,
     a.
 Awaiting integration of global planner (make map, dive deep into code to integrate tf, map_server, costmap2d and global planner)
     b.
 Or switching back to ros-stage simulator(resetup the configuration, get rid of noise of perception and localization error, write a script to send start and goal pose, write a script to capture the very first frame of planning trajectory(as ros-stage will drive the car to goal, thus changing the "start" position setups))~~
-7. Fix global planning subsriber missing messages
+7. ~~[Done]Fix global planning subsriber missing messages~~
+8. Conducting tests on different dt[0.1, 0.2, 0.3, 0.4, 0.5] with fined tuned parameters

 **Archived Test Setup:**
 1. With ros-state simulation env run "roslaunch teb_local_planner_testing robot_carlike_in_stage.launch", and here we go (Clearly, Teb is doing crazy here because the inaccurate and jumpping localization and perception)